 Are tree trunks considered to be throwing or pointing obstacles?

 Are tree roots considered to be throwing or pointing obstacles?

 Generally speaking: NO. They are considered to be features of the terrain, like rocks.

-The answer is NO, it is not.
-The real question here is “Are objects above the terrain considered to be out-of-bounds?”
-And the answer to that question is NO. Any object that is directly above the terrain— any object inside the imaginary invisible walls created by vertically projecting the dead-ball lines into the sky— is in-bounds.
-That means that if a boule or a jack hits an overhanging tree branch, a low-hanging light fixture, or a boulodrome ceiling, and drops down onto the terrain, it is still alive.
+The answer is NO, it is not dead.
+The relevant question here has nothing to do with what is considered to be an obstacle— it is: “Are objects above the terrain out-of-bounds?”
+And the answer to that question is NO. Think of the dead-ball lines as imaginary invisible walls that the visible dead-ball lines project vertically into the sky.
+Any object that is directly above the terrain— any object that is inside the invisible dead-ball walls— is in-bounds.
+That means that if a boule or a jack hits an overhanging tree branch, a low-hanging light fixture, or a boulodrome ceiling, and drops down onto the terrain without going through one of those invisible walls, it is still alive.
 (Local or tournament rules may over-ride this general rule of course.)
 Here is an outdoor boulodrome in Seaside, Florida.
 Note the low-hanging light fixtures.
-They are in-bounds features of the terrain.
+Most of the light fixtures are in-bounds and are therefore normal features of the terrain, just as rocks on the terrain are normal features of the terrain.